Pointer+input options

 Pointer cards can have one or more items in them, each item "pointing" to another card.
 In view mode, Pointers have an "add/edit" link which you can click on to go to edit mode.
 In edit mode, there are several different interfaces you may see which let you specify one or more items which go in the Pointer.

 Pointers are most often used to create a kind of relationship among cards.
 The example shown here is in a Wagn for a conference.
-A Session Cardtype was created, and formatted so that each session would have a Pointer card (+participants), where each item in the Pointer is a User card of someone who took part in that conference session.
+A Session cardtype was created, and formatted so that each session would have a Pointer card (+participants), where each item in the Pointer is a User card of someone who took part in that conference session.
 This has several advantages over typing people's names into a regular text card:

 • Wagn can provide a list of relevant cards for you to choose from when editing the Pointer, or guess what card you intend to point to when you start typing.